rstudio/education.rstudio.com/content/blog/2020-05-19-learnr/index.markdown

 For me, the biggest benefits of learnr are:

-- Looks & feels like a simple website (great for first-time R users, knowing that eventually they’ll need to work in RStudio IDE)
+- Looks and feels like a simple website (great for first-time R users, knowing that eventually they’ll need to work in RStudio IDE)
 - No account, login, or installations necessary
 - Pre-populated code exercises, hints and solutions ensure no one gets left behind in the absence of in-person troubleshooting
 - Data / objects already exist - no need for beginners to import data or store objects